tengkuhafidz/gatsby/docs/docs/schema-generation.md

 ### `graphql-config.js` mapping

-It's possible to connect types throught site configuration using [Node Type Mapping](https://www.gatsbyjs.org/docs/gatsby-config/#mapping-node-types).
+It's possible to connect types throughout site configuration using [Node Type Mapping](https://www.gatsbyjs.org/docs/gatsby-config/#mapping-node-types).

 It is a convenient escape hatch and there are no plans to deprecate this API at the moment.